ajkavanagh/pacman/docs/Design.md

 * DONE - Just track to the centre, and then go up to the exit spot; then move as per the `GhostNormal` ghosts (i.e they are out and about).
 * DONE - Ghost's can't leave the house whilst fleeing.

-## Getting the ghost back into the house (as a pair of ")
+## DONE - Getting the ghost back into the house (as a pair of ")

-* Remove state `GhostDead` - as ghosts don't 'die', they just return to the ghost house.
+* DONE - Remove state `GhostDead` - as ghosts don't 'die', they just return to the ghost house.
-* Add state `GhostGoingHome` -- the ghost traces a path (quickly) from their dying location back into the house to their start position.
+* DONE - Add state `GhostGoingHome` -- the ghost traces a path (quickly) from their dying location back into the house to their start position.
 Blinky (Shadow) needs to slot into the house to a location and then will immediately come back out.
-* The speed ought to be fast (say double normal speed, or just a fixed fast rate - easier).
+* DONE - The speed ought to be fast (say double normal speed, or just a fixed fast rate - easier).
-* We can flash the " character to show him returning home.
+* DONE - We can flash the " character to show him returning home.
 Ought to be light grey too.
-* The decisions will all be automated.
-The first will be shortest to get the 'eyes' going, and thereafter, every decision point will be from a lookup table, which we just have to work out beforehand.
-* Normal rules for getting the ghost out then apply (dot counts, etc.)
+* DONE - Normal rules for getting the ghost out then apply (dot counts, etc.)

 ## DONE - Losing a life